DamengRandom/tipify/dotnet-basics.md

 4).
 Normall after build the project, we can get `.dll` and `.exe` files in order to run your app.

+5).
+The reason why we use sqlite: easier to start and its a file based database, you can use db name same as your project name

 More contents: To be added later .. 💤